LABORATORY FOR COMPUTATIONAL PHYSICS

 Course contents summary

-Basics of numerical evaluation of integrals and numerical integration of ordinary differential equations will be discussed, with an emphassis on making use of Matlab functionalities.
+Basics of numerical evaluation of integrals and numerical integration of ordinary differential equations will be discussed, with an emphasis on making use of Matlab functionalities.

 Finite difference operators will be studied, also in the perspective of their application to partial differential equations.
 Basic tools for the iterative solution of linear systems will be provided.

-A large fraction of the course will be dedicated to dynamical Monte Carlo methods, discussed in the context of solution to statistical mechanics and quantum mechanics.
+A large fraction of the course will be dedicated to dynamical Monte Carlo methods, discussed in the context of solution to statistical mechanics and quantum mechanics, the latter in the path integral formulation.

 Linux environment.
 Interpreted and compiled languages.
 Basics in C/C++.